41 Comments

 I understand your zeal to wave away Don's corruption, incoherence, and incompetence.
 Since any thinking person must acknowledge what they regularly observe, defending him isn't an option, although JD slavishly tries.
 But banking on JD to be a warrior for workin stiffs?
 I gotta chuckle on that one.
 Apparently you're a disciple of his second version of Don's "new" right, not his first...remember the first version is where he spoke far more negatively about Don than the NYT has (America's Hitler, cultural heroin, etc).
 I think he was honest the first time, but I respect your choice to buy version two.

 Perhaps you're right, and JD will re-reinvent himself and eschew his newfound culture warrior identity.
 After all, prattling on about "girls with dicks", pet eating, etc, doesn't put much food on the table of a laid off factory worker in Toledo.
-It merely scratches a cultural warriors mean-spirited itches, and more importantly, wins elections.
+It merely scratches a culture warriors mean-spirited itches, and more importantly, wins elections.
 To borrow a phrase, it's "cultural heroin".

 So, as you predict, maybe JD will soon preside over an economic renaissance engineered and orchestrated by the federal government:).
 Maybe.
 I can see him moving the chess pieces on the board now, with his billionaire boss Peter Thiel advising him on how to best help the workin stiffs.
 Maybe they can emulate the other successful centrally planned economies of history like the ones in, um, well, uh, gosh, I can't think of any right now, can you?